 For this same reason, it's important to get the full force of internet directories working for you.
 Do a search for your business in any search engine and make sure that your listing is complete and accurate in all the local directory listings you can find.

-5) Through your personal activities.
+5) Get clients through your personal activities.

 All the group things you and your family do are opportunities to find clients.
 Take the time to converse with the other parents when you’re taking your kids to soccer or dance.
 Be friendly when you're at the gym.
 Try to get to know other people and learn what their interests and concerns are.

-Remember, when you are in a service oriented business, you are your business and whether you’re at a grocery store or a pub, your business is always on display.
+Remember, when you are in a service-oriented business, you are your business and whether you’re at a grocery store or a pub, your business is always on display.
 It Pays to PAK Your Business Image explains how to be the kind of person that other people are going to want to do business with.

-6) Through referrals.
+6) Get clients through referrals.